Bernhard Pörksen: Life

+Scientific contribution

-Among the central topics of his research, counselling, and lecturing activities are the dynamics of public outrage, media scandals and questions of media ethics, models and theories of communication, styles of stage management in politics and the media, and journalism and celebrity.
-He is in constant demand on the different media as a welcome partner for interviews and debates and regularly comments on topical media-political developments.
-His book on modern systems theory and the philosophy of constructivism (together with the Austrian-American cybernetics Heinz von Foerster and the Chilean neurobiologist Humberto Maturana) are available in German, English, Italian, Danish, Korean and Spanish.
-His 1998 publication together with von Foerster, "Truth is the invention of a liar", is meanwhile considered a classic of systemic thought.
-Pörksen has written several books, together with his students, dealing with current media topics ("Trendbuch Journalismus", "Skandal! - Die Macht öffentlicher Empörung" [Scandal!
-The power of public outrage], "Medienmenschen - Wie man Wirklichkeit inszeniert" [Media personalities - How to stage realities], "Die Casting-Gesellschaft" [The casting society], and "Die gehetzte Politik" [Agitated politics].
+Among the topics of his research, counselling, and lecturing activities are the dynamics of public outrage, media scandals and questions of media ethics, models and theories of communication, styles of stage management in politics and the media, and journalism and celebrity.

+In addition, he has published widely on systems thinking and the epistemology of constructivism.
+His books Thruth is the Invention of a Liar (co-authored wit the cybernetician Heinz von Foerster, originally published under the title Understanding Systems), From Being to Doing (co-authored with the Chilean neurobiologist Humberto Maturana), and The Certainty of Uncertainty serve as introductions to constructivist and systems thinking.
+In his book The Creation of Reality, Pörksen supports a line of constructivism that he calls "discursive constructivsm": In his view, constructivism's relativsm and skepticism are merely a corrective to discursive dogmas, not a new "doctrine of salvation".

+Another focus of Pörksen's research is on scandal and crisis communication.
+Pörksen believes that scandals reflect value debates and that the collective outrage reveals the state of society, taboos and "exitability".
 In the book written with the colleague Hanne Detel, "The unleashed scandal.
 The end of control in the digital age" he shows that the evolution and escalation of the scandal has entered a new phase in the digital age.
 The claim is that each and everyone can nowadays trigger a scandal, and that each and everyone can become its target and victim.
 Traditional dramaturgical principles of the classical mass media, e.g. the height of a plunge to the depths, are no longer key criteria.
 The fundamental implication of the authors' analyses is that the uncontrollability of public effects has become an integral part of everybody's daily experience.
+This new look at scandal in the digital age has provoked a lively debate in the German-speaking world and is considered to be a novel, Internet-oriented approach in the field of scandal research.